Bolivia’s water shortages have been exacerbated by a boom in mining projects, according to environmental and land rights campaigners.

 El Nino, the slight warming of the surface of the Pacific Ocean, usually causes an increase in rain across Bolivia.
-The recent El Nino event triggered major flooding and landslides in the region in February and March.
+The recent El Nino event triggered major flooding and landslides in the region during February and March.

-Up until the end of November, La Paz had received 438.8mm of rain, only nine percent less than the average.
+By the end of November, La Paz had received 438.8mm of rain, only nine percent less than the average.

 The majority of the rain in La Paz falls in December, January and February, but there are concerns that these rains will be below average.

-Currently there are weak La Nina conditions in the Pacific, characterized by a cooling of the surface waters, which is likely to extend the drought into 2017.
+Currently, there are weak La Nina conditions in the Pacific, characterized by a cooling of the surface waters, which is likely to extend the drought into 2017.